How to create your law firm’s online presence

 5. Cascade Legal Planning

-Hosting your website and buying a domain name can be done for under $100 annually, through many service providers like WordPress, Squarespace, and Lawlytics.
+Hosting your website and buying a domain name can be done for about $100 annually, through service providers like WordPress, Squarespace, and Lawlytics.

 How to Start a Law Firm Checklist